This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Pre-heat oven to 500 degrees.
-Line a large baking tray with parchment paper.
+• Preheat the oven to 500 degrees Fahrenheit.
+Line a baking sheet with parchment paper.

-• Once the meatballs are cooked, heat oil in a skillet.
-Add the bell peppers and onions and toss on high heat for about two minutes.
-Add the meatballs and the sauce and bring this to a quick simmer.
+• Reduce the heat to low and simmer the meatballs and vegetables in the sauce.
 The sauce should start to thicken.
-Simmer for another 4-5 minutes and turn off the flame.
+Simmer for another 4-5 minutes and remove from heat.
 Thin the sauce with a little water if required.
 Serve hot.

 Nutrition